ctoec/winged-keys/README.md

 ## Development

 ### Local
 Local development on OSX right now isn't possible, as one of our dependencies (LocalDB) isn't currently supported on OSX.
-For the time being, development within Docker is probably your best bet.
+For the time being, development from directly within Docker is probably your best bet.

 ### Docker

+1. Install [Docker](https://docs.docker.com/install/) (and maybe [Docker Compose](https://docs.docker.com/compose/install/), but it comes included with Docker Desktop for Mac).

+1. Spin up the application!
+    ```bash
+    docker-compose up
+    ```